My Vision for Meade County

 - Customer Service and Quality of Service – Under my supervision, the Meade County Sheriff’s Office will provide world-class customer service.
 We serve the citizens of Meade County and it is important that they feel we are there for them in their time of need.
 As a supervisor, my management style is to lead from the front.
 I like to be a part of what’s going on and use my extensive experience and training to assist and mentor others in solving problems and crimes.
 By doing this I am able to implement “quality control” and improve law enforcement field operations.
 Updated and continuous training for my staff will be expected.

-- Drug Investigation/Interdiction - The methamphetamine problem is as bad as I’ve ever seen it in my 25 years in law enforcement.
+- Drug Investigation/Interdiction - The methamphetamine and Opiod/Fentanyl problem is the biggest risk to public safety in Meade County.
+It is as bad as I’ve ever seen it in my 28 years in law enforcement.
 When I started working undercover drug investigations in 1995, I was only able to buy less than an ounce of methamphetamine on the street.
-Now, law enforcement is buying several pounds of methamphetamine from local drug dealers.
-The Meade County Sheriff’s Office needs to get into the fight.
+Now, law enforcement is buying several pounds of methamphetamine and seizing fentanyl in amounts we have never seen before.
+It is time for the Meade County Sheriff’s Office needs to get into the fight.
 If we solve drug crime, we will solve other crimes.
 A high percentage of the major crimes that occur in Meade County and other counties across the country involve drugs, specifically methamphetamine.

 - Employee Relationships and Accountability – During my 16 years as a Supervisory Special Agent in the South Dakota DCI, I developed a strong leadership philosophy.
 I found the best way to develop law enforcement professionals is to give them the overall vision for our office, ensure they have the proper training, let them do their jobs and hold them accountable for their actions.
 The motto I follow is “Build Your Team, Train Your Team and Support Your Team”.
 I believe it is the obligation of the Sheriff and Sheriff’s Office to account for its activities, accept responsibility for them, and to disclose the results in a transparent manner.